HYBRID & remote learning FAQ

 Consent must be on file before entering the building.
 If a student does not have consent on file prior to attending in-person classes, the student will be placed in the COVID-19 isolation room for the day.

 A percentage of students and staff who are in-person each week will be tested (20%).
+If your student is tested, families will receive a letter providing information on obtaining the results.
 More detail can be found at the DOE's COVID-19 Testing for Students and Staff page.

 Students must also fill out a Health Screening Form before entering the building on their in-person day.
 This must be done the day they are entering the building either online or on paper.
 Paper forms will be available to students while they wait to enter the building.